There is a great deal to be proud of at Archbishop Holgate’s School, a school that has served the city since 1546 not least:

 - We achieve our success by working together as a school community.
 There is a great deal of mutual support and good will across our school.

 - We continue to improve our facilities and grow our staff and leadership to ensure we remain successful.
-Almost two thirds of the teaching staff who were here last year have some form of additional opportunity in school.
-We look forward to the £4.4 million investment in new facilities for September 2020, made possible by our excellent relationship with the Local Authority.
+Almost three quarters of teaching staff have some form of additional opportunity in school.
+In September 2020 the school completed a £4.4 million investment in new facilities, made possible by our excellent relationship with the Local Authority.

 - We are also proud to be part of a bigger community within the Pathfinder Multi Academy Trust and are delighted with the opportunity to support over 4000 children and 580 staff across 10 schools.
-We also lead the Pathfinder Teaching School Alliance that has trained over 250 new teachers over the last five years.
+We also lead the Pathfinder Teaching School Hub that has trained over 300 new teachers over the last six years.

 In order to build on what we have achieved so far we need to continue to prioritise the welfare and development of our staff and students: